fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_object_system_dhcp_server.html.markdown

 * `type` - DHCP option type.
 Valid values: `hex`, `string`, `ip`, `fqdn`.

 * `value` - DHCP option value.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this option.
+Valid values: `disable`, `enable`.

+* `vci_string` - One or more VCI strings in quotes separated by spaces.

 The `reserved_address` block supports: